ashwin9904/Pure-mind/puremind 1.0/readme.txt

 FREE APP

-Created by WebIntoApp.com on Saturday 9th of November 2024 01:32:02 PM.
+Created by Students of Centurion University on Saturday 9th of November 2024 01:32:02 PM.

 Release APK & App Bundle (AAB) ready to be submitted to Google Play Store and to any other APK / AAB store over the internet.